spyros-zikos/CEID-Software-Engineering/README.md

 git clone https://github.com/gregdeli/Software-Engineering-Project
 ```
 2. Create the database with commands from file 'dabase/casheri_db'.
+3. Username: "root" and password: "root" is required on the MySQL server for our program to connect to the database.
+If you have a different password you can change the database connection code accordingly in \app\casheri\src\main\java\com\mycompany\casheri\Database.java, line 20.
-3. Download file from 'https://download.geofabrik.de/europe/greece-latest.osm.pbf' and save it to 'app/casheri/osm_files/' with it's default name.
+4. Download file from 'https://download.geofabrik.de/europe/greece-latest.osm.pbf' and save it to 'app/casheri/osm_files/' with it's default name.
-4. Open folder app/casheri with NetBeans.
+5. Open folder app/casheri with NetBeans.
-5. Open project app/casheri with NetBeans, build it and run it.
+6. Open project app/casheri with NetBeans, build it and run it.
-6. Enjoy :)
+7. Enjoy :)

 ## Team